-Last Updated on 8 March 2024 by Brisbane Livewell Clinic
+Last updated on 1 September 2025 by Brisbane Livewell Clinic Editorial Team

 This week our focus is on adjusting to a dairy-free diet, covering concerns about Calcium and the pros and cons of milk substitutes.
 Guidelines for a lactose-free diet are included for those who might otherwise tolerate dairy since this is quite a common issue.